 Appendix Table A1 reports balance between clinics in treatment and control districts at the baseline.
-The only measure showing imbalance is an indicator for doctor presence during our unannounced visit.17 While stratifying on the share of staff present at baseline achieved balance for five of the six categories of staff that are supposed to be present at health clinics, it did not do so for doctors.
-We therefore use a difference-in-differences specification to estimate impacts of the program on doctors.
-Appendix Figure A1 reports a long time series of administrative data on doctor attendance from paper records, showing that these trends were parallel in the pre-treatment period.
+The only measure showing imbalance is an indicator for doctor presence during our unannounced visit.15 While stratifying on the share of staff present at baseline achieved balance for five of the six categories of staff that are supposed to be present at health clinics, it did not do so for doctors.
+We therefore use a difference-in-differences specification to estimate impacts of the program on doctors.16